microlinkhq/www/src/pages/blog/microlink-sdk-4-5.md

 }
 ```

-If the audio detection is done successfully, [Microlik API](/docs/api/getting-started/overview) will return an audio data field as part of the response that will be used by **Microlik SDK** for creating the audio preview.
+If the audio detection is done successfully, [Microlink API](/docs/api/getting-started/overview) will return an audio data field as part of the response that will be used by **Microlink SDK** for creating the audio preview.

 In the same way, in case you prefer to use provider iframes, just need to set `media: ['iframe']` for enabling [iframe](/docs/api/parameters/iframe) detection.